 13. Support Vroman’s Bookstore

 This Pasadena favorite on Colorado Blvd is a beloved spot.

 Many events and author signings take place at Vroman’s.
 Check here to see if one of your favorite authors will be making an appearance soon.

-Unfortunately, this bookshop was closed in-person shopping throughout the pandemic and we were afraid it would close.
+Unfortunately, this bookshop was closed in-person shopping throughout the pandemic and we were afraid it would close down.
 If you’re in the area and in the market for some books, please stop by and support our local bookstore.

 Make a night of it in Pasadena with dinner and show.

 The Huntington Library is another great reason to visit Pasadena.
-This extraordinary institution is a research library, an art museum and it has its own botanical gardens.
+This extraordinary institution is a research library and an art museum with botanical gardens.
+Fourteen gardens, to be exact.